-Operating Reserve Rating: No Findings Please refer to PHN 2018-04 and current budget guidelines for information on operating reserve An LHA may spend down to 35% of maximum reserve level without consulting DHCD, but the LHA must budget these expenses in the correct line items of their annual operating budget.
-If the expense occurred after DHCD approval of the annual operating budget, the LHA should submit a budget revision with these expenditures.
-Any expenditures from the operating reserve that will result in a projected operating reserve of less than 35% of maximum reserve level, requires prior written approval from DHCD, unless the expenses are to resolve health and safety issues .
-Each LHA must maintain a projected operating reserve of 20% of maximum reserve level, which remains the minimum operating reserve level for all LHAs.
-Other:
+- Please refer to 2019-01 Revisions to PMR Criteria for 1st Publishing Year and 2018-04 PHN 2018-04 Operating Reserve Augmentation and New Spending Thresholds and current budget guidelines.
+An LHA may spend down to 35% of maximum reserve level without consulting DHCD, but the LHA must budget - these expenses in the correct line items of their annual operating budget.
+If the expense occurred after DHCD approval of the annual operating budget, the LHA should submit a budget revision with these expenditures. - Any expenditures from the operating reserve that will result in a projected operating reserve of less than 35% of maximum reserve level, requires prior written approval from DHCD, unless the expenses are to resolve health and safety issues. - Each LHA must maintain a projected operating reserve of 20% of maximum reserve level, which remains the minimum operating reserve level for all LHAs. - Other: Quarterly Year End (4th Quarter) Financial reports have not been submitted in time.
+Therefore this category cannot be evaluated.
+Quarterly financial reports are due sixty days after quarter end.